Faced with possible EU fine, GE says acted in good faith

-BRUSSELS, July 6 (Reuters) - General Electric said on Thursday that it had acted in good faith to meet EU disclosure requirements, after the European Commission accused the company of providing misleading information during a merger deal.
+BRUSSELS (Reuters) - General Electric (GE.N) said on Thursday that it had acted in good faith to meet EU disclosure requirements, after the European Commission accused the company of providing misleading information during a merger deal.

 "We believe we acted in good faith to meet the EC disclosure requirements and there was no intent to mislead," GE said in a statement.